mbutterick/txexpr/README.md

     (require txexpr)

 Full docs are installed with the package.
+You can also [read the docs here](http://mbutterick.github.io/txexpr/doc/).